Programs: Building Maintenance (221-903-11)

 What is the job outlook for graduates from this program?

-As of the second quarter of 2023, total employment in the Hampton Roads Workforce Region for Installation, Maintenance, and Repair Workers was 841.
-There is projected annual demand/need for 79 new entrants into this occupation (Source: Jobs EQ Occupation Report Installation, Maintenance, and Repair Worker, January 2024).
+As of the first quarter of 2024, total employment in the Hampton Roads Workforce Region for Installation, Maintenance, and Repair Workers was 852.
+There is projected annual demand/need for 75 new entrants into this occupation (Source: Jobs EQ Occupation Report Installation, Maintenance, and Repair Worker, August 2024).

 How much can I earn with this career studies certificate?